asifichigo/smartbin/README.md

   8. Put the setup in an Empty bin as it has to determine height.
 Reset NodeMCU.
   9. Observe the result in Serial monitor

-  // Procedure for mobile application to be uploaded soon.